rwinch/spring-framework-wiki/Downloading-Spring-artifacts.md

 ```

 ## Manually downloading Spring distributions
 If for whatever reason you are not using a build system with dependency management capabilities, you can download Spring Framework _distribution zips_ from the SpringSource [community download page](http://www.springsource.com/download/community?project=Spring%20Framework).
 These distributions contain all source and binary jar files, as well as Javadoc and reference documentation, but _do not_ contain external dependencies!
-However, if you build from source you can create the `-dependencies.zip` locally.
-See the "To build a distribution" section of [[Building from source]] for details.
+However, if you build from source you can create a distribution with all dependencies locally.
+See [[building a distribution with dependencies]] for details.